TunaFregno/EvulpoExercise/README.md

 Coding Task for Full Stack Developer at evulpo

 # PURPOSE
 This repository provides the interviewees with an applied coding exercise to checkup development, research, communication, frontend and backend skills.

-# during the following days you have time and space to solve the following task:
+During the following days applicants have time and space to solve the task described bellow.

 # TASK DESCRIPTION